adamaltmejd/swecov.se/content/participation.md

   5. Who will be the responsible researcher?
   6. Which are the other participating researchers who require access to data?
 Please motivate each instance of required data access.

-The program’s steering committee – its current members are found below – meets four times per year.
+The program’s steering committee – its current members are found [here](../aboutus/) – meets four times per year.
 On these occasions, the committee will evaluate new project applications.
 The committee will decide whether or not the proposed project falls under the general questions of the program – as operationalized by the program's ethical permission – and if the proposal is of sufficient scientific merit.

 Applicants are encouraged to contact the program coordinators when preparing their applications to ask general questions and get access to the ethical permission.
 We will not provide any advance notices about participation.
 But the coordinators can give advice on appropriate formulations to those who wish to mention prospective program participation in a funding application.